1984 Winter Olympics: Transport

 The region's transport network was developed for the Games.
 Roads with a total length of 160 kilometers were constructed to improve access to mountain sites from Sarajevo or to link the sites to each other.
 The city's train station and the Sarajevo International Airport were renovated, and an international terminal was built.

 Most of the athletes, accompanying persons, officials and visitors arrived in Yugoslavia by regular international flights to Zagreb and Belgrade and reached Sarajevo by trains, buses or charter flights that landed directly on the city.
 Spectators were transported to the venues by coaches, rental or personal cars, and minibuses.
 These options were also used for official transport.

 Visual identity

-The emblem of the 1984 Winter Olympics was a stylized snowflake which also used the national embroidery motif overhung with the Olympic rings.
+The emblem of the 1984 Winter Olympics was a stylized snowflake which also used the national embroidery motif overhung with the Olympic rings by Miroslav Antonić Roko.

 The mascot for the competition was chosen by readers of Yugoslav newspapers from among six entries.
 The mascot was a wolf named Vučko and created by Slovenian Jože Trobec.